 Work experience can help you get a feel for a job you’re interested in and will improve your CV, making you more employable.
 It also allows you to network and start making professional contacts within the field of work you’re interested in, which could be useful for the future.

 Whilst qualifications are important, work experience of any type shows employers that you can put your knowledge into practice and have developed other important skills such as team work, reliability, communication, and logical thinking.

 So, whilst construction-related work experience may help you get into the industry, if you’re entering the world of work for the first time, it’s definitely a good idea to tell employers about your Saturday job, or any time spent volunteering.

 Anyone can apply for work experience, no matter what stage of their career they’re at.
 Placements are usually aimed at those who lack experience in a particular area or want to see what a role is really like before deciding whether it’s for them.

-Many construction employers see previous work experience as essential, so if you’re planning to enter the industry, a placement could hugely improve your prospects.
+Many construction employers see work experience as essential, so if you’re planning to enter the industry, a placement could hugely improve your prospects.

 Advertised positions or work experience arranged through a school or college will usually specify how long a placement is.
-If you arrange your own work experience, you can discuss how long it will last with your employer.
+If you arrange your own work experience, you can discuss how long it will last with the employer.